masa-su/pixyz/README.md

         h = F.relu(self.fc2(h))
         return {"probs": F.sigmoid(self.fc3(h))}
 ```
-Once defined, we can create instances of distributions.
+Once defined, we can create instances from these classes.
 ```python
 p = Generator()
 q = Inference()
 ```

-If you want to use distributions which don't need to be defined with DNNs (simple distribution), you just create new instance from `pixyz.Distribution`.
+If you want to use distributions which don't need to be defined with DNNs, you just create new instance from `pixyz.distributions.*`.
+In VAE, p(z) is defined as the standard normal distribution.

 ```python
 loc = torch.tensor(0.)
 scale = torch.tensor(1.)
 prior = Normal(loc=loc, scale=scale, var=["z"], dim=64, name="p_prior")
 ```

-You can check by printing the type of distribution defined by each instance.
+To check the type of distribution defined by each instance, just `print` them!

 ```python
 print(p)
 >> Distribution: